-If you wish to file a GDPR right to be forgotten Notice on a search engine, bear in mind that there isn't a GDPR right to be forgotten procedure that you must follow as such.
-It means that you can start the process of applying to have links removed from search results in whichever way you choose, provided you comply with the minimum notification requirements.
+If you wish to file a GDPR right to be forgotten Notice on a search engine, bear in mind that there isn't a GDPR right to be forgotten procedure that you must follow, as such.
+It means that you can start the process of applying to have links removed from search results in whichever way you choose, provided that you comply with the minimum notification requirements.
 There are, however, different steps that you can take.

-It is wise, when following any right to be forgotten procedure, to follow an order that will require minimum investment of resources.
+It is wise, when following any right to be forgotten procedure, to follow an order that will maximise your investment of resources.
 Depending on the nature of the links that you are aiming to remove from Google searches, you can decide which route to follow first.
 If the matter is not as urgent for you, you might choose to complete a simple online form and then only escalate matters if and as required.
-For individuals who apply to search engine providers, such as Google and Bing, to have links removed from search results, the easiest method to notify the search engine of your demand is by filling out the search engine's right to be forgotten online form.
-This however, is not a requirement.
+For individuals that are applying to search engine providers, such as Google and Bing, to have links removed from search results, the easiest method to notify the search engine of your demand is by filling out the search engine's right to be forgotten online form.
+This, however, is not a requirement.
 If the matter is urgent for you, you might decide to serve the search engine with a GDPR Notice as soon as possible as this will save you time later.

-The main search engines have deliberately limited the number of words you can put in their online right to be forgotten form.
+The main search engines have deliberately limited the number of words that you can put in their online right to be forgotten form.
 This might be to your disadvantage because it is unlikely that you will be able to tell your full story and make your full legal arguments in less than 1000 characters, which translates to around 850 words maximum.

-If after serving it with a GDPR Notice the search engine provider is still refusing your right to be forgotten request, you will need to consider escalating matters and take the search engine provider to court for breaching your personal data.
+If after serving it with a GDPR Notice, the search engine provider is still refusing your right to be forgotten request, you will need to consider escalating matters and take the search engine provider to court for breaching your personal data.

-We talk about this process in other articles.
-If your representation to the ICO about your right to be forgotten is refused by the ICO, you can ask for it be viewed within 30 days of receiving the refusal.
-If after the review the ICO is still not on your side, you can either get a judicial review to look at the decision to refuse your representation or you can file a GDPR Notice with the search engine provided, if you haven't done so yet.
+If the appeal to the ICO about your right to be forgotten is refused by the ICO, you can ask for it to be reviewed within 30 days of receiving the refusal.
+If after the review, the ICO is still not on your side, you can either get a judicial review to look at the decision to refuse your representation or you can file a GDPR Notice with the search engine provided, if you haven't done so yet.
 There is clearly a lot to think about in terms of practical steps and strategy.

 It's time to do something about it.
 If you need help in removing material from the internet, give us a call 0207 183 4123.
 We are the only law firm that specialises in this area of law.
-We have a log of experience in this area and we promise that our friendly lawyers will put you at ease of law and help you in reclaiming your life.
+We have a lot of experience in this area and we promise that our friendly lawyers will put you at ease and help you in reclaiming your life.
 There is a high likelihood that we will be able to help you remove unwanted content from the internet, including articles, videos and social media posts.